 They’re fairly comfortable and their build quality feels on par with headphones that cost significantly more.
-They come with a great hard case too, which is a nice touch at this price point.
+They come with a great hard case, too, which is a nice touch at this price point.
 They even support multi-device pairing, so you can pair them with two devices simultaneously.
-The H5 sound decent in general, but will sound a bit boomy and muddy to more critical listeners.
+They sound decent in general, but will sound a bit boomy and muddy to more critical listeners.
 They have an ordinary rechargeable battery that lasts for 12 hours, but they also support passive playback, so they can be used wired when their battery dies.

 If you prefer the portability of earbuds and are looking for something even cheaper, get the Anker SoundBuds Curve.
-They’re currently the best wireless Bluetooth earbuds under $50 and provide very good value for their price.
-They’re very comfortable, especially for in-ears, and fit very securely.
+They’re the among the best cheap wireless in-ears we’ve tested so far and provide very good value for their price.
+They’re surprisingly comfortable for in-ear headphones and fit very securely.
 They have good, deep bass, and although they lack a bit of emphasis on vocals and lead instruments, they sound decent overall.
-They also have a battery life of nearly 13 hours, which is quite good.
+They also have a 13-hour battery life, which is quite good.

 The best budget wireless headphones under $150 that we’ve tested so far are the Plantronics BackBeat Pro 2.
 They’re well-rounded, versatile over-ear headphones that support Bluetooth and have ANC.
 They’re fairly comfortable and have a very easy-to-use control scheme that provides great tactile feedback.

-The Plantronics BackBeat Pro 2 have a good, bass-heavy sound that delivers a lot of thump and rumble without sounding too boomy.
+These are among the best headphones for bass that we’ve tested.
+They have a good, bass-heavy sound that delivers a lot of thump and rumble without sounding too boomy.
 They also have a remarkable battery that lasts for 30 hours and charges fairly quickly.
-The BackBeat Pro 2 have lots of power-saving features that help prolong their battery life and can also be used passively once the battery eventually dies.
+They have lots of power-saving features that help prolong their battery life and can also be used passively once the battery eventually dies.

-The BackBeat Pro 2 have okay noise isolation, but the similarly priced JBL E65BTNC perform a bit better in this respect.
-They leak more, though, which makes them less well-suited than the BackBeat Pro 2 for commuting or office use.
-Overall, the Plantronics BackBeat Pro 2 are one of the best cheap headphones we've tested and are decent over-ears for most use cases, especially if you’re a fan of bass.
+They have okay noise isolation, but the similarly priced JBL E65BTNC perform a bit better in this respect.
+They leak more, though, which makes them less well-suited than the Plantronics for commuting or office use.
+Overall, these headphones are hard to beat for their price, especially if you’re a fan of bass.